shweta-yadav15/ML_algorithms/README.md

 # Predicting House Prices

-In this project I focused on Exploratory data analysis (EDA) and adavnaced regression techniques.
+In this project I focused on Exploratory data analysis (EDA) and advanced regression techniques.
+The dataset used can be found here: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

 * There are five steps in the EDA:
     - Basic Cleaning- handling missing data, outliers and categorical variables